Skip to main content

 What is the best high school in Boston, Massachusetts?

-According to MySchoolScout's 2026 rankings, THE NEWMAN SCHOOL is the top-rated high school in Boston with a composite score of 8.6/10.
-The score is based on academic performance, student growth, equity, and school environment.
+According to MySchoolScout's 2026 rankings, The Newman School is the top-rated high school in Boston with a composite score of 8.6/10.
+The score blends student growth, poverty-adjusted academic performance, and school environment — plus college readiness for high schools — with equity shown as context, not scored.

 How many high schools are in Boston, Massachusetts?